dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Queue.md

 ### size

-Number of total images in your queue, across batches
+Number of total images in your queue, across all batches

 |domain|range|readonly|writeonly|